-Here are five gross motor activities that will keep your child engaged and progressing toward the goals you and your physical therapist have set.
+Here are 15 indoor and outdoor gross motor activities that will keep your child engaged and progressing toward the goals you and your physical therapist have set.

 Simon Says is a fun way to help your child improve body awareness and movement planning.
 Start by having your child point to specific body parts and imitate body poses that you demonstrate.
 Once your child is able to imitate your modeled direction, increase the challenge by just saying the action you want your child to execute.

 Dancing is a way to work on gross motor skills while expressing freedom and creativity and teaching a sense of rhythm at the same time.
 Choose songs that you know your child will enjoy and that include specific movements, like “I’m a Little Teapot” and the “Hokey Pokey.”
 Dancing will help develop balance, coordination, sensory processing, motor learning and planning and body awareness.

 3. Walk Like an Animal or Wheelbarrow Walking